 "To understand them, the systems had to be constructed, and their behaviour observed."

 – Herbert Simon

-In 1982, Nigel Cross discussed the nature of designers problem-solving in his seminal paper Designerly ways of knowing (not to be confused with his later series of articles and papers similarly titled “Designerly ways of knowing”, published in the 2000s).
-In his 1982 paper, Cross compared designers’ problem solving to the non-design related problem solutions we develop in our everyday lives.
+In 1982, Nigel Cross continued to make history in the design thinking world when he discussed the nature of how designers solve problems in his seminal paper “Designerly Ways of Knowing”.
+(Please note, this is not to be confused with his series of articles and papers similarly titled “Designerly Ways of Knowing”, published much later in the 2000s).
+In his 1982 paper, Cross compared designers’ problem-solving processes to the non-design-related solutions we develop to problems in our everyday lives.